-- Conducting post-construction meetings to walk the site and record information about the project’s as-built conditions, which the applicant must incorporate into a Record Drawing.
+- Conducting inspections at the close of construction to record information about the project’s as-built conditions, which the applicant must incorporate into a Record Drawing.

-PWD Stormwater Plan Review encourages the applicant to contact staff throughout the project lifecycle, from preliminary planning through O&M. If additional clarity or discussion is required, the applicant is encouraged to request in-person meetings.
-Staff can be reached during normal business hours (8 am to 5 pm) at (215) 685-6387 or firstname.lastname@example.org.
-The general phone line and email account are both monitored regularly by PWD Stormwater Plan Review staff.
+PWD encourages the applicant to contact staff throughout the project lifecycle, from preliminary planning through O&M. If additional clarity or discussion is required, the applicant is encouraged to request in-person meetings.
+Staff can be reached during normal business hours (8 am to 5 pm) at (215) 685-6387 or email@example.com.
+The general phone line and email account are both monitored regularly by staff.
 Before a reviewer has been assigned to the project, the applicant should use the general email account for all inquiries to ensure an efficient response time.

-The PWD Stormwater Plan Review website (www.pwdplanreview.org) is geared toward the applicant and the development community at large and is the best place to find all applicant resources.
-Using the website, the applicant can access technical resources, such as process flow charts, Standard Details, design worksheets, and informational fact sheets.
+The Stormwater Plan Review website (www.pwdplanreview.org) is geared toward the applicant and the development community at large and is the best place to find all applicant resources.
+Using the website, the applicant can access technical resources, such as process flow charts, Standard Details, the Online Technical Worksheet, and informational fact sheets.
 Copies of the Manual can be downloaded from the website.
 The applicant may use the website to submit their application for review and monitor the review status.

 Unmanaged stormwater runoff—rainfall in developed areas that quickly “runs off” of impervious surfaces rather than soaking into the ground—negatively affects the aquatic and streamside habitats of streams and rivers in Philadelphia.
 These water bodies suffer from a variety of problems and as a result, many of Philadelphia’s streams do not support healthy aquatic communities.
 Similarly, pollution from unmanaged stormwater that reaches the drinking water intakes on the Schuylkill and Delaware Rivers threatens the City’s potable water supply.